 a.
-Notwithstanding any other provision in this Agreement, with respect to Company’s provision of electric service to the end-use customer other than the interconnections service addressed by this Agreement, Company’s liability to the end-use customer shall be limited as set forth in ______ of Company’s Commission-approved tariffs, which are incorporated herein by reference.
+Notwithstanding any other provision in this Agreement, with respect to Company’s provision of electric service to the end-use customer other than the interconnections service addressed by this Agreement, Company’s liability to the end-use customer will be limited as set forth in ______ of Company’s Commission-approved tariffs, which are incorporated herein by reference.

 b.
-Neither Company nor Customer shall be liable to the other for damages for anything that is beyond such Party's control, including an act of God, labor disturbance, act of a public enemy, war, insurrection, riot, fire, storm or flood, explosion, breakage or accident to machinery or equipment, a curtailment, order, or regulation or restriction imposed by governmental, military, or lawfully established civilian authorities, or the making of necessary repairs upon the property or equipment of either party.
+Neither Company nor Customer will be liable to the other for damages for anything that is beyond such Party's control, including an act of God, labor disturbance, act of a public enemy, war, insurrection, riot, fire, storm or flood, explosion, breakage or accident to machinery or equipment, a curtailment, order, or regulation or restriction imposed by governmental, military, or lawfully established civilian authorities, or the making of necessary repairs upon the property or equipment of either party.

 c.
-Notwithstanding Paragraph 4.b of this Agreement, Company shall assume all liability for and shall indemnify Customer for any claims, losses, costs, and expenses of any kind or character to the extent that they result from Company’s negligence in connection with the design, construction, or operation of its Facilities as described on Exhibit A; provided, however, that Company shall have no obligation to indemnify Customer for claims brought by claimants who cannot recover directly from Company.
-Such indemnity shall include, but is not limited to, financial responsibility for: (a) Customer’s monetary losses; (b) reasonable costs and expenses of defending an action or claim made by a third person; (c) damages related to the death or injury of a third person; (d) damages to the property of Customer; (e) damages to the property of a third person; (f) damages for the disruption of the business of a third person.
-In no event shall Company be liable for consequential, special, incidental, or punitive damages, including, without limitation, loss of profits, loss of revenue, or loss of production.
+Notwithstanding Paragraph 4.b of this Agreement, Company will assume all liability for and will indemnify Customer for any claims, losses, costs, and expenses of any kind or character to the extent that they result from Company’s negligence in connection with the design, construction, or operation of its Facilities as described on Exhibit A; provided, however, that Company has no obligation to indemnify Customer for claims brought by claimants who cannot recover directly from Company.
+Such indemnity will include, but is not limited to, financial responsibility for: (a) Customer’s monetary losses; (b) reasonable costs and expenses of defending an action or claim made by a third person; (c) damages related to the death or injury of a third person; (d) damages to the property of Customer; (e) damages to the property of a third person; (f) damages for the disruption of the business of a third person.
+In no event will Company be liable for consequential, special, incidental, or punitive damages, including, without limitation, loss of profits, loss of revenue, or loss of production.
 The Company does not assume liability for any costs for damages arising from the disruption of the business of Customer or for Customer’s costs and expenses of prosecuting or defending an action or claim against Company.
 This paragraph does not create a liability on the part of Company to Customer or a third person, but requires indemnification where such liability exists.
 The limitations of liability provided in this paragraph do not apply in cases of gross negligence or intentional wrongdoing.

 d.
 Please check the appropriate box.